Don’t eat peanuts, have hot baths, own a cat or wear underwire bras when pregnant. Um, okay…

-Restriction can be caused from wearing a bra that is too small or inflexible, as it will not allow for fluctuation or movement of the breast.
+Restriction can be caused by wearing a bra that is too small or inflexible, as it will not allow for fluctuation or movement of the breast.

-Solution: Invest and wear a seamless bra during periods when your breasts are fluctuating dramatically in size.
-Rapid fluctuation is common for the first 4-6 weeks post partum as the body learns to regulate its milk supply (some women could experience an increase of up to 2 cup sizes between feeds as the milk supply regenerates).
+- The first 4-6 weeks postpartum is also a time of rapid fluctuation with a dramatic increase in your cup size as the body learns to regulate its milk supply (some women could experience an increase of up to 2 cup sizes between feeds as the milk supply regenerates).

 2. Failing to empty the milk ducts completely after feeding.

-Your body will learn to regulate its milk supply eventually and will only produce what your baby needs.
+In time, your body will learn to regulate its milk supply and will only produce what your baby needs.

 When can I wear a flexible wire?

 It is advisable that you only wear a flexi-wire nursing bra once your breast growth has stabilised.
-This means we do not recommend wearing a flexi-wire bra during the first 8 weeks of pregnancy or the first 4 weeks post birth, as during these times a woman will experience changes in her breast size.
+This means we do not recommend wearing a flexi-wire bra during the periods of fluctuation listed above.

 The ABA prescribes “There are now nursing bras available that have a flexible low-gauge wire support, designed to flex and change position with your changing shape.
 These are less likely to cause problems.”